 - 1. Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
-Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
-Demonstrate how the proposed partnership can address the needs of the traditionally underserved population(s) identified in the Purpose of the Proposal section. - 4.
-State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 5.
-Include the mission statement of the organization (or designated subdivision) serving as the required expert on domestic violence, dating violence, sexual assault or stalking. - 6.
-Demonstrate that the purpose of the organization (or designated subdivision) serving as the required expert on domestic violence, dating violence, sexual assault, or stalking is to serve victims of domestic violence, dating violence, sexual assault, or stalking. - 7.
-Identify the organization that will provide legal representation to victims, and the organization responsible for the supervision and mentorship of project attorneys.
+Directly mirror the project as described in the "What Will Be Done" section (goals, objectives, and activities) and budget. - 3.
+Describe the roles and responsibilities each partner. - 4.
+Demonstrate how the proposed partnership can address the needs of the traditionally underserved population(s) identified in the Purpose of the Proposal section. - 5.
+Include the printed name, title, and agency, for the applicant and all partners, and state that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant.